-The final Dissertation document must follow the dissertation Regulations exactly as outlined by UGS' Regulations for Electronic Thesis and Dissertation (ETD) Preparation Manual.
+The final Dissertation document must follow the dissertation Regulations exactly.
 The Dissertation document includes a signature page printed on bond paper.
-Template formats of the signature page are found on the Signature Page Template copy.
-After this informal check, the candidate must make the corrections suggested before bringing the final copies to the University Graduate School.
+Template formats of the signature page are found on the Signature Page Template

 The Chair of the Dissertation Committee is responsible for certifying that the final version of the Dissertation contains all revisions requested by the Committee.